Planar graphs with the maximum number of induced 4-cycles or 5-cycles: Proof of Claim

-Note that by our earlier findings, for a face of type 3 with 3 vertices the number of induced 5-cycles in $H$ can only increase if the optional edge is not present, so we may assume this is always the case.
-Similarly, for a face of type 3 with 4 vertices we may assume that both optional edges are present.
+Once we know the sizes of $A$, $B$, and $C$, we can use our earlier findings to determine the total number of induced 5-cycles in $H$ in each case.
+There are $|A||B|+|A||C|+|B||C|$ induced 5-cycles avoiding $Z$, $|A|\left(\frac{2n-8}{3}-|B|-|C|\right) + |B|\left(\frac{2n-8}{3}-|A|-|C|\right) + |C|\left(\frac{2n-8}{3}-|A|-|B|\right)$ induced 5-cycles containing a vertex of $A\cup B\cup C$ and a vertex of $Z$, and in each case we know how many induced 5-cycles there are avoiding $A\cup B \cup C$.
+Note that by our earlier findings, for a face of type 3 with three vertices the number of induced 5-cycles in $H$ can only increase if the optional edge is not present, so we may assume this is always the case.
+Similarly, for a face of type 3 with four vertices we may assume that both optional edges are present.